-In-year transfer requests are applications for school places outside the usual primary and secondary admissions process, which take place from September.
+In-year transfer requests are applications for school places outside the usual primary school (Reception class) and secondary school (Year 7) admissions processes, which take place from September.
+This includes children moving between schools within Middlesbrough, or children moving into Middlesbrough from another area or another country.

 Sometimes parents may want to transfer their child to another school for reasons other than moving house.
 We discourage unnecessary transfers between schools as it's vital that a child has consistency in their education.
 Changing school is a crucial decision to make and may affect your child’s education.
 Research has shown that in-year moves can be highly disruptive, and could affect your child’s future attainment.